survivejs/webpack-book/manuscript/styling/03_eliminating_unused_css.md

 }
 ```

-{pagebreak}

 ## Using Tailwind classes

-You should also make the demo component use Tailwind classes, so there is something to work with:
+You should also make the demo component use Tailwind classes:

 **src/component.js**